 In February 2022, we entered into an agreement for a strategic investment in KOLO, a classical music-focused and decentralized NFT platform driven by blockchain technology.
 The strategic investment in KOLO will further enable the development of a consumer-oriented, classical music-focused and global NFT application in the Metaverse.
 The NFT application will leverage the diversified classical music copyright resources of us and Naxos, our strategic global business partner and the largest independent classical music content provider in the world, and further enhance the transaction liquidity, platform interoperability and ease of sharing of digital music assets.

-In March 2023, the Company announced an agreement to acquire a 49% equity interest of KOLO, with an option to acquire the remaining 51%.
+In March 2023, the Company announced an agreement to acquire a 49% equity interest of KOLO.
+The acquisition closed on August 25, 2023, with an option to acquire the remaining 51%.

 Research and Development